evykassirer/notes/cs365/README.md

 ![dfa-ii](/cs365/jan_5_dfa_ii.png)

 (iii) L = {w | w has same number of substrings 01 as 10}
- - 101 is in L, 1010 is not
+ - e.g. 101 is in L, 1010 is not

-iii was left as an *EXERCISE*, someone did it in 5 states appparently
+ - the DFA iii was left as an *EXERCISE*, someone did it in 5 states appparently

 Definition: A language L is **regular** iff it is recognized by some finite automaton